ntsystemsit/ntsystemsit.github.io/_OnlineHelp/Get-SpeechToken.md

 ### [psobject]
 ## NOTES
 Key should probably be a secure string, update once secrets management module is released.
+The token is stored in $script:SpeechToken and can be retrieved with Get-SpeechTokenResult

 ## RELATED LINKS